 Selecting Information for Your Business Card

-While there still is an ongoing debate whether a website should be included on a business card because there are still many businesses that do not have websites or blog, I would recommend that you include it on your business card.
-Most people search the internet first in order to find the products or services they are looking for and including your website (or even your blog) address will give your prospective customer the opportunity to find you online even if your location is a few blocks away from their residence.
-There are many internet searchers in the wee hours of the morning (I know because I'm one of them) and having your website address accessible enables to find out information about your company or business when you would not be normally available-- 24/7, 365 days out of the year.
+While there still is an ongoing debate on whether a website should be included on a business card, because there are still many businesses that do not have websites or blogs, I would recommend that you include it on your business card.
+Most people search the internet (or "google" on their phones) first, in order to find the products or services they are looking for and including your website (or even your blog) address will give your prospective customer the opportunity to find you online, even if your location is a few blocks away from their residence.
+There are many internet searchers in the wee hours of the morning (I know because I'm one of them) and having your website address accessible enables the potential client to find out information about your company or business when you would not be normally available—24/7, 365 days out of the year.

 Now that you have determined what information you will include in your business card, it is time to consider the graphic elements of your design.